matter-labs/era-compiler-solidity/docs/src/eravm/02-evm-assembly-translator.md

 ### EraVM Assembly

-The optimized LLVM IR is translated into EraVM assembly below, allowing the bytecode size to be comparable with that produced via the Yul pipeline.
+The optimized LLVM IR is then compiled into EraVM assembly, resulting in a bytecode size comparable to that produced via the Yul pipeline.

 ```asm
         .text